KeremAydin98/finger-count/README.md

 # finger-count

-Firstly, I have generated 25000 photos by taking every frame from videos in order to use as a data.
+Firstly, I have generated 5000 photos for each number(1,2,3,4,5) by taking every frame from videos in order to use as a data.
 The code which does this is called:

 photo_generator.py